-Beijing Winter Games being called 'most shameful' Olympics since Hitler's
+Beijing Winter Games Being Called 'Most Shameful' Olympics Since Hitler's

-New Delhi, Feb 4 (IANS) With the eyes of the world and a billion of its own citizens fixed on northern China, the 'magical' scenery and snow at the Beijing Winter Olympics has been secretly choreographed by weather-altering state scientists, the Daily Mail reported.
+New Delhi: With the eyes of the world and a billion of its own citizens fixed on northern China, the ‘magical’ scenery and snow at the Beijing Winter Olympics has been secretly choreographed by weather-altering state scientists, the Daily Mail reported.

 According to professor John Moore, a British scientist who heads China’s ‘climate-engineering’ research programme, it would be surprising if the weather wasn’t enhanced to cover up the fact the Games are being staged in an area where snow is in such short supply that it has had to be manufactured by freezing 49 million gallons of water.